 In a growing digital world, now is not only the right time but it's also the necessary time for channel shift to expand your online presence.
-Having a digital tenant self-service portal will provide 24/7 support to residents, giving them the means to interact with you on their own terms.
+Having a digital self-service portal will provide 24/7 support to residents, giving them the means to interact with you on their own terms.

 - Easy access to pay rent

 - Automating general enquiries